-An exchange on ecosocialism featuring Herman Daly, John Bellamy Foster, Kerryn Higgs, Giorgos Kallis, Alex Khasnabish, Ashish Kothari, Fred Magdoff, Simon Mair, Mary Mellor, and Vishwas Satgar, with a response from Michael Löwy
+An exchange on "Why Ecosocialism: For a Red-Green Future" by Michael Löwy, featuring Herman Daly, John Bellamy Foster, Kerryn Higgs, Giorgos Kallis, Alex Khasnabish, Ashish Kothari, Fred Magdoff, Simon Mair, Mary Mellor, and Vishwas Satgar, with a response from Michael Löwy

 Loving the planet begins with loving community and nature at home.
 Farmer, activist, and prolific author Wendell Berry reflects on his life cultivating deep cultural and political roots of resistance.

 Global capitalism is roiling class structure and forging a new mass class of precarious workers.
 The fight for a universal basic income can help catalyze this “precariat” as a transformative change agent.

 An exchange on the essay "The Precariat: Today's Transformative Class?" by Guy Standing, featuring Bill Fletcher, Nancy Folbre, Azfar Khan, Alexandra Köves, George Liodakis, Ronaldo Munck, William I. Robinson, Pritam Singh, Eva-Maria Swidler, and Alison Tate and Evelyn Astor, with a response from the author.

 Activist Medea Benjamin talks about her life at the forefront of the fight for peace and justice, and the need now more than ever to organize beyond borders.